Baseball hall-of-famer saved by heart from NFL player who died

 Before Reuland, who played three seasons for the New York Jets and Baltimore Ravens, died doctors took his heart, kidneys and liver.

 Carew was a match.
-One December 16, he received a new heart and a kidney.
+On December 16, he received a new heart and a kidney.

 Putting together the clues